Cancer Council Victoria provides a range of free information and support services to help you manage the impact of cancer. Find out more.

 Most skin cancers can be successfully treated if found early.

 Get into the habit of checking your skin regularly.
 Check all of your skin, not just sun-exposed areas.
 If you notice anything unusual, including any new spots, or change in shape, colour or size of a spot, visit your doctor as soon as possible.

 Who you may see

 Medical staff who care for people with skin cancers include:

 - dermatologists, who specialise in the diagnosis and treatment of skin disorders

 You may see other health professionals depending on your treatment.

 Skin cancer is diagnosed by physical examination and biopsy.

 Biopsy is a quick and simple procedure where part or all of the spot is removed and sent to a laboratory.
-It may be done by your family doctor or you can be referred to a dermatologist or surgeon.
-Results may take about a week to be ready.
+It may be done by your doctor or you might be referred to a dermatologist or surgeon.
+Results may take about a week to come through.